glouppe/info8002-large-scale-data-systems/lecture5.md

 .center.width-100[![](figures/lec5/econs-exec3.png)]

-.exercice[What is wrong in this execution?]
+.exercise[What is wrong in this execution?]

 ???